Skip to content

 SEO Content in 2026 — What Has Changed?

 • E-E-A-T is crucial — Google evaluates the author's experience, expertise, authoritativeness, and trustworthiness.
-Content written by "nobody" is losing significance
+Content written by "nobody" is losing significance, which is why every article on this blog carries a named author instead of an anonymous "editorial team"

 • AI Overviews changed the rules — Google generates answers based on website content.
-If your content is citable (citability), you'll appear in AI Overviews
+If your content is citable (citability), you'll appear in AI Overviews.
+We treat this as a GEO lens as much as an SEO one — for us it's one writing process, not two separate jobs

 • Search intent is more important than keywords — Google ranks pages that best answer the intent, not pages with the highest keyword density